IFSA-Prague/.github/profile/README.md

 # Software Engineering Course - IFSA Prague

 Welcome to the **Software Engineering Course** offered by **IFSA Prague**!
-This repository serves as an entrypoint student created projects.
+This repository serves as an entrypoint for student created practical projects.
+Each student team will create a minimal viable product application over the course of the semester.

 ---